 Public Service Interpreting – Law

-This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in legal settings and in their preparation for the English Law option of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists (www.iol.org.uk/qualifications/exams_dpsi.asp).
+This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in law settings.
+It offers guidance on preparation for the English Law pathway of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists (www.ciol.org.uk) but students who are not planning to sit the DPSI examination are also welcome.

 Who is this course for?

-This course is designed for bilingual students who have successfully completed the “Introduction to Public Service Interpreting” module or have experience of working as Public Service Interpreters and are interested in sitting the DPSI examination in the English Law pathway.
-Their level of English and their other language should be such that they can write a 250 word text without any grammatical or spelling mistakes and understand newspaper articles on law topics.
-We offer two English support modules for students who need support in reaching this requirement.
-Students should also be able to use our IT facilities as the courses rely on the Virtual Learning Environment we call “Blackboard” for communication with the tutor and access to resources and information.
-Students should also be familiar with the Chartered Institute of Linguists (CIoL) and the DPSI examination.
-This is a specialised course designed to cover in more depth and further develop the topics taught in the “Introduction to Public Service Interpreting” module and we strongly recommend that students who are new to interpreting complete the introductory module before enrolling in this module.
+This course is designed for bilingual students who have successfully completed the “Professional Conduct in Public Service Interpreting” module or equivalent and are considering or have registered to sit the DPSI examination in the English Law pathway.
+Their level of English and their other language should be such that they can understand newspaper articles and public service information texts on law related topics, write a 250 word text without serious grammatical or spelling mistakes and express themselves in a fluent, clear and coherent manner in both languages.
+We offer an English improvement module for students who need support in reaching this requirement for English.
+Students will need to have access to IT facilities as the course relies on their use of Cardiff University e-mail and Learning Central (the CU Virtual Learning Environment) for announcements from the tutor and access to course materials and information.
+This is a specialised course designed to cover in more depth and further develop the topics taught in the “Professional Conduct in Public Service Interpreting” module and we strongly recommend that students complete that module before enrolling on this module.
+They should be familiar with the Chartered Institute of Linguists (CIoL), the NRPSI and the DPSI examination.

 Learning and Teaching

-- Students will be guided to apply the main principles of professional conduct for Public Service (PS) interpreters to working in Law settings with reference to the Impartial Model of PS interpreting in a variety of scenarios and settings.
+- Students will be guided to apply the main principles of professional conduct for Public Service (PS) interpreters and the Impartial Model of Public Service interpreting to working in various Law related scenarios and settings.

 - Practical issues related to working as a public service interpreter in Law settings will be outlined and discussed.